-FSET referrals are generated by the CWW system after FoodShare eligibility is run and confirmed by an income maintenance (IM) worker.
+Some FSET referrals are generated by the CWW system after FoodShare eligibility is run and confirmed by an income maintenance (IM) worker.
 The 'Refer to FSET' page in CWW sends both new referrals and updates to existing referrals that the FSET agency already received.
 All FSET referrals are sent to the FSET Tool in CWW.
+FSET workers may also refer FoodShare eligible individuals to the FSET program via the Individual Summary page within CWW.